aditp928/ezcodin-logger/README.md

 # EZCODIN-LOGGER

 This is a very simple logger, that will allow you to console color coded debug statements, in addition to writing to log files.
 Currently three files are created info, warning, and error.
-Will be adding features over time, collaboraters welcome.
+Will be adding features over time.

+Collaboraters welcome, looking forward to some pull requests!

 ## Install